elytra-tr920/r12s-gsi-overlay/README.md

 # News
-The overlay has been merged into the main Trebledroid repo!
-Thank you all so much!
+_Nothing right now_

 # About this repository
-This is a Magisk/KernelSU module that is made to test the GSI overlay for the Samsung Galaxy A54 5G, as it's being developed and tested.
+This is a Magisk/KernelSU module that is made to test the GSI overlay for the Samsung Galaxy S24 FE, as it's being developed and tested.

 # Testing
- **Testers: Pokey8680 (Me)**
+ **Testers: gsilover-tr (Me)**
-- Model Name: SM-A546B
+- Model Name: SM-S721B
-- Firmware Binary: A546BXXS9CXH7
+- Firmware Binary: S721BXXS6BYF5

 GSIs used:

-## Android 14
-  - Trebledroid CI AOSP,
-  - Ponces' AOSP,
-  -  Andy Yan's LineageOS 21
-  -  mytja's EvolutionX
-  -  FlexUI
-## Android 15
+### Android 15
-  - Ponces' AOSP
+_No Test Right Now_

+### Android 16
+_No Test Right Now_

 # Installation
 - Download the module from the releases page.
 - You need to be rooted with Magisk or KernelSU.